winzou/state-machine/README.md

 #### Callbacks

-Callbaks are used to execute some code before or after applying transitions.
+Callbacks are used to execute some code before or after applying transitions.

 ##### Credits

-This library has been highly inspired by [https://github.com/yohang/Finite](yohang/Finite), but has taken another direction.
+This library has been highly inspired by [https://github.com/yohang/Finite](https://github.com/yohang/Finite), but has taken another direction.